Skip to main content

 • Main Event JSON Path: $.result

-• Event Mapping for Alert Event
+• Event Source for Alert Event

 Frame 95 (1)-20241101-232047.png

-Configures the field mapping which are specific to the alert events.
+The D3 system configures the field mappings which are specific to the alert-related events.
 If a source field in the field mapping is not found, the corresponding field mapping will be ignored.
-As the data of the alert events have a character that the value of the alert field is yes, the alert events can be defined by the Search String: {$.alert}=yes.
+Because the alert field in the raw data for alert events consistently has the value yes, these events can be identified by the Search String: {$.alert}=yes.
 Click Edit Event Source to view the Search String.

 The pre-configured field mappings are detailed below: